-The 802.1X Guest VLAN setting screens in Figure 4-9-7 & Figure 4-9-8 appear.
+The 802.1X Guest VLAN setting screens in Figure 4-5-29 & Figure 4-5-30 appear.

 Guest VLAN Setting

-Guest VLAN ID O Enable
+Guest VLAN ID 0 Enable

-Guest VLAN port Se tting
+Guest VLAN port Set tting

 Port Select Guest VLAN

-Select Ports 👻 ○Enabled ⊙Disabled
+Select Ports - ○Enabled ⊙Disabled

 Арріу

-Figure 4-9-7 Guest VLAN Setting Page Screenshot
+Figure 4-5-29 Guest VLAN Setting Page Screenshot

 Object Description Guest VLAN ID This is the value that a port's Port VLAN ID is set to if a port is moved into the Guest VLAN.
 It is only changeable if the Guest VLAN option is globally enabled.
 Valid values are in the range [1~4094].
 Guest VLAN Enabled A Guest VLAN is a special VLAN - typically with limited network access - on which 802.1X-unaware clients are placed after a network administrator-defined timeout.
 The switch follows a set of rules for entering and leaving the Guest VLAN as listed below.

 The "Guest VLAN Enabled" checkbox provides a quick way to globally enable/disable Guest VLAN functionality.
 When checked, the individual ports' ditto setting determines whether the port can be moved into Guest VLAN.
-When unchecked, the ability to move to the Guest VLAN is disabled for all ports.
+When unchecked, the chility to move to the Cuest VI AN is dischool for When unchecked, the ability to move to the Guest VLAN is disabled for all ports.
 Guest VLAN Port When Guest VLAN is both globally enabled and enabled (checked) for a given Setting port, the switch considers moving the port into the Guest VLAN according to the rules outlined below.
 This option is only available for EAPOL-based modes, i.e.: Port-based 802.1X